 - Chainlink is not a blockchain, and this means that nodes only operate as oracles.
 These oracles only focus on providing data instead of block production.
 The nodes are therefore lightweight and do not need synchronization.

 5. Development Team

 - Band Protocol has a small team that has never produced any original academic research.
 In addition, the team does not have any previous experience in building distributed systems or oracles.
 The team has abandoned their design only to change their protocol several times.

 - Chainlink features a development team of more than 40 members who have been providing academic research since 2014.
 In addition, the team has extensive experience in developing oracles, and the team is backed by several top advisors.

 - Band Protocols processes all queries and responses through a single blockchain, which limits its throughput.
-The upper bound of 100 nodes restricts scalability and decentralisation.
+The upper bound of 100 nodes restricts scalability and decentralization.

-- Chainlink has an unlimited number of oracle networks that can run in parallel on any given blockchain, DLT, or Layer 2 solution, making it truly decentralised and infinitely scalable.
+- Chainlink has an unlimited number of oracle networks that can run in parallel on any given blockchain, DLT, or Layer 2 solution, making it truly decentralized and infinitely scalable.